addrummond/imask/README.markdown

 The `popUseSSL` key can be set to true to have the POP server use SSL.
-Currently, the connection to the IMAP server is assumed to be via SSL if imapPort is 993, and insecure otherwise.
+Currently, the connection to the IMAP server is assumed to be via SSL if `imapPort` is 993, and insecure otherwise.
 The server prints some simple logging information to stdout, so it should be run as follows:

     node imask.js > log

 Messages which are retrieved from the POP server are marked as unseen (i.e. unread) on the IMAP server.
-Applications connecting to the POP server must use PASS authentication with the username popUsername and the password popPassword.
+Applications connecting to the POP server must use PASS authentication with the username `popUsername` and the password `popPassword`.

 Why you might want this
 =======================